timmbach/capacitor-contacts/README.md

 ## Current Status

-⚠️ **Not Working** - The branch builds and syncs successfully but does not retrieve contacts on either iOS or Android.
+⚠️ **Not Working** - I needed to create a mock file for type definition successfully but does not retrieve contacts on either iOS or Android.

 ## Installation